-1. Data protection 2
+1. Data protection .
+2

-2. Data retention 2
+2. Data sharing and data retention .
+2

-3. Cancellations, Deposit and Refunds 3
+3. Cancellations, Deposit and Refunds .
+3

-4. Lecture recordings and videography 3
+4. Dignity policy .
+4

-5. Dignity policy 4
+5. Disability Policy .
+4

-6. Disability Policy 4
+6. Equality and Diversity Policy .
+4

-7. Equality and Diversity Policy 5
+7. Freedom of Speech .
+5

-8. Freedom of Speech 5
+8. Health and Safety .
+5

-9. Health and Safety 6
+9. Student Complaints Procedure .
+6

-10. Student Complaints Procedure 6
+10. CIP and RGS Admissions Complaints and Appeals .
+7

-11. CIP Admissions Complaints and Appeals 7
+11. Bursary scheme .
+8

-12. Bursary scheme 9
+12. Student Disciplinary Procedure .
+9

-13. Student Disciplinary Procedure 1 0
+This document outlines some of the University of Cambridge and Cambridge Interfaith Programme (hereinafter 'CIP') terms, conditions, policies, rules and regulations pertinent to the Religion and Climate Futures Academic Summer School 2024 (hereinafter 'Summer School').
+This Summer School is delivered jointly with LSE Religion and Global Society (hereinafter 'RGS'), an interdepartmental research unit at the London School of Economics and Political Science; joint policies are indicated for admissions and bursary decision-making.

-This document outlines some of the University of Cambridge and Cambridge Interfaith Programme (hereinafter 'CIP') terms, conditions, policies, rules and regulations pertinent to the Academic Summer School in Interfaith Relations 2022 (hereinafter 'Summer School').
 By submitting an application to the Summer School, applicants acknowledge that they have read, understood and accepted these Terms & Conditions.
-For all concerns, applicants should feel free to contact the Summer School convenors at cipsummer@divinity.cam.ac.uk.
+For all concerns, applicants should feel free to contact the Summer School convenors by email to cipsummer@divinity.cam.ac.uk.